 Written by Christoph Hutter, Product Manager Feed Additives, ADDCON GmbH and Dr. Christian Lückstädt, Technical Director Feed, ADDCON GmbH.

-Figure 1: Daily weight gain of piglets during lactation of sows fed with or without FORMI® (Landkildehus, 2001)
+Figure 1: Daily feed intake of sows fed with or without FORMI® (Landkildehus, 2001)

 For further information, please visit here.

 Gaso, J. and Freixa M. (2006) ‘Evaluation of the effect of Formi on lactating sows’ University of Barcelona (internal report – SNAM-Code 2005-09-2005-09-11), 143 pp.